sarnold/repolite/README.rst

   patterns to your ``.gitignore`` file

 By default (with no options) ``repolite`` will clone all the repositories in the configuration file and checkout each configured branch.
-Once you have done that, run ``repolite`` with the ``--update`` arg to pull in upstream changes.
+From there you can build and test, add more tests/features, until you need to update your dependencies or switch branches.
+At that point (or any time), run ``repolite`` with the ``--update`` option to pull in upstream changes and/or switch branches.

 To create your own default config file in the working directory, the local copy must be named ``.repolite.yml``.
 To get a copy of the example